jsay/reshufGI/Replication.md

 sapply(DatPool[, 14: 24], table)
 ```

       VIN0 VIN1 VIN2 VIN3 VIN4 VIN5 VIN6 VIN7 VIN8 VIN9 VIN10
     0 1550 1250 1250 1250 1250 1250 1250 1250 1250 1250  1250
     1  325  625  625  625  625  625  625  625  625  625   625

-<a id="orgc2b7ee8"></a>
+<a id="org7e70190"></a>

 ## Average score

-To compute the average score corresponding to each GI, we make the analysis for each GIs and then aggregate.
+To compute the average score corresponding to each GI, we make the analysis for each GIs and then aggregate (see in the paper).

 ```R
 DatPool$REGscr <- ifelse(DatPool$NBREG== 1, 0,